Project-Books/project-books.github.io/docs/design/design.md

 We have recently formed a small UI/UX team, so it's still early days.
 We're currently conducting competitive analysis, defining our goals and our success metrics.

-From a development perspective, quite a lot!
-Take a look on [GitHub](https://github.com/Project-Books).

 ## Commitment